cometbft/cometbft/docs/references/architecture/adr-112-proposer-based-timestamps.md

 The chosen solution for this issue is to adopt the configured `MessageDelay` for the first round (0) of consensus.
-Then, as more rounds are needed to commit a value, we slowly increase the adopted value for `MessageDelay`, at a rate of 10% per additional round.
+Then, as more rounds are needed to commit a value, we increase the adopted value for `MessageDelay`, at a rate of 10% per additional round.
 More precisely, the `MessageDelay(r)` adopted for round `r` of consensus is given by `MessageDelay(r) = MessageDelay * (1.1)^r`.